 Treatment of Renal Pelvis and Ureter Cancer

 If the cancer has not spread beyond the area of the renal pelvis and ureter, the usual treatment is surgical removal of the entire kidney and ureter (nephroureterectomy) along with a small part of the bladder.
+Following surgery, chemotherapy is often instilled into the bladder to help prevent any recurrences in the bladder.
 However, in some situations—for example, when the kidneys are not functioning well or a person has only one kidney—the kidney is usually not removed because the person would then become dependent on dialysis.

 For high-grade or high-stage tumors, chemotherapy is sometimes used before surgery.

-Some cancers in the renal pelvis and ureter may be treated with a laser to destroy the cancer cells or with surgery that removes only the cancer itself while leaving the kidney, the noncancerous portion of the ureter, and the bladder in place.
+Some cancers in the renal pelvis and ureter (for example, some low-grade and low-risk cancers) are treated with a laser to destroy the cancer cells or with surgery that removes only the cancer itself while leaving the kidney, the noncancerous portion of the ureter, and the bladder in place.
+However, these cancers have a higher risk of recurrence and spread.
 Occasionally, a drug, such as mitomycin C or bacille Calmette-Guérin (BCG—a substance that stimulates the body’s immune system) is instilled into the ureter or a chemotherapy drug is given.
 It is not clear how effective laser treatments and drug instillations are.

 A cystoscopy (insertion of a flexible viewing tube to examine the inside of the bladder) is done periodically after surgery, indefinitely, because people who have had this type of cancer are at risk of developing bladder cancer.